timvanoijen/kotlin-foundation-assignments/README.md

 Want to hit the ground running on training day?
 Great!
 Here's what you need to do to make sure you're all set:

 1. You'll need to download and install a recent version of [IntelliJ](https://www.jetbrains.com/idea/).
 2. We recommend that you [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) this repository.
 This will give you your own copy of the codebase to which you can commit your solutions.
+Make sure that you fork all branches (in GitHub, uncheck the checkbox "Copy the `main` branch only"), such that you will have local access to the `solutions` branch.
 3. [Clone](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository) your forked repository.

 ### Troubleshooting